Google Rating

 Next, cut off the remaining roll; don’t forget to leave a 20-30cm overlap at each end.

-Ensure that you are wearing gloves when cutting, as the edge of the material is sharp and can cut you.
+Ensure that you are wearing gloves when cutting, as the edge of the material is sharp and can miss you.

-Step 4: Fix Gutter Guard To The Far Gutter’s Edge With Your Trim
+Step 4: Fix the Gutter Guard To The Far Gutter’s Edge With Your Trim

 At one end, place the trim along the outer gutter’s edge, ensuring that the mesh covers the gutter and is entirely underneath the trim.